philc/vimium/README.md

 - `unmap r` removes any mapping for the r key.

-Available Vimium commands can be found via the "Show available commands" link near the key mapping box one the options page.
+Available Vimium commands can be found via the "Show available commands" link near the key mapping box on the options page.
 The command name appears to the right of the description in parenthesis.

 You can add comments to key mappings by starting a line with `"` or `#`.